Deformed SPDE models with an application to spatial modeling of significant wave height: Inference

 We define $h_1,h_2,h_3$ as low-dimensional regressions on cosine functions over the domain of interest:

-where $\psp = (s_1,s_2)$ and $T$ and $S$ denotes the width and height of the bounding box of the locations of observations.
-The advantage with this parameterization is that we do not have any restrictions on the coefficients $\beta_{np}^i$ in order to obtain a valid model.

-Finally, a similar basis expansion can be used to parametrize $\log(\tau(\psp))$ if a spatially varying variance is needed in the model.
+where $\psp = (s_1,s_2)$ and $C_1, C_2$ denote the width and height of the bounding box of the observational domain.
+The advantage with this parameterization is that we do not have any restrictions on the coefficients $\beta_{np}^i$ in order to obtain a valid model, this is important since it simplifies the optimization problem later on.
+A truncated cosine series allow for quite flexible modeling of the non-stationarity while ensuring smoothness and a low-dimensional representation of the non-stationarity.
+The smoothness is important for two reasons; partly it is a prerequisite for the method introduced in Appendix~\ref{sec:MLlocal}, and partly it is necessary when approximating the parameters as piecewise constant over each triangle in the FEM mesh, see Appendix~\ref{sec:FEM}.
+A similar basis expansion can be used to parameterize $\log(\tau(\psp))$ and/or the marginal mean, $\mu(\psp)$, if spatially varying marginal parameters are needed in the model.